heutelbeck/sapl-policy-engine/sapl-documentation/1_3_Structure_of_a_SAPL-Policy.md

 * **Organizational convenience**: Organizations can define a set of policies that share a common combining algorithm and apply them to multiple applications.
 * **Combining of policies based on evaluation order**: For some scenarios, it can be beneficial to prioritize policies based on their evaluation order.
 Due to non-deterministic evaluation order, on PDP-level due to optimizations, this can only be done in policy sets.

-Following potential imports and chemas, a SAPL document as a policy set starts with the keyword `set` followed by a unique name (string).
+Following potential imports and schemas, a SAPL document as a policy set starts with the keyword `set` followed by a unique name (string).

 Then it contains:
 - An optional **target expression** (after `for`) for pre-filtering